CarolAlvesz/CarolAlvesz/README.md

 **`Desenvolvedora Back-end`**

-My name is Ana Carolina and I am a Computer Engineering student at UEMA.
-My area of ​​study is back-end development, focusing on the functionality, versatility, and security of projects.
+My name is Ana Carolina and I am a Computer Engineering student at UEMA

 ---